Ductwork not cooling

 HVAC

-The answer to 'ductwork not cooling' is that there are several common causes, including leaks in the ductwork, blocked or dirty air filters, and issues with the HVAC system itself.
-Symptoms may include uneven cooling, warm air blowing from the vents, and higher energy bills.
-The best solution depends on the underlying issue, and in some cases, it's best to call a professional HVAC technician.
+The answer to 'ductwork not cooling' is that there are several common causes, including leaks in the ductwork, insufficient airflow, and problems with the HVAC system itself.
+Symptoms may include uneven cooling throughout the home, warm air coming from the vents, and higher than normal energy bills.

 Sources